[Updated] “Settled status” headache: updating details after passport renewals

 Demands for a physical document

-Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EEA nationals to prove their legal status in the UK.
+Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EU and EEA nationals to prove their legal status in the UK.

 Immigration Minister Caroline Nokes, however, rejected the idea.
 “EEA nationals already get a letter confirming their status but that’s not a secure document, and we believe that the digital route provides the most secure means for somebody to evidence their rights to access services in the UK,” she said.